 The three of the lot then run out to seek refuge, but when one thing leads to the other, Sarah is shot dead in Joel’s arms and our protagonist goes unconscious.

-- The Last of Us does not have much replay value, it is primarily a linear story-based game with a set path that you must follow.
+- The Last of Us is mostly a linear story-based game with a predetermined path that you must follow, thus there isn’t much replay value.

 3. Days Gone